sparta/sparta/BUILD.md

   * Whether to enable the Sparta KOKKOS TPL.
 * BUILD_MPI
   * Whether to enable the Sparta MPI TPL.
+* FFT
+  * Which Sparta FFT TPL to enable: FFTW2, FFTW3, or MKL.

 ## Other options
 * SPARTA_MACHINE